AndrewDMackay/py_static_and_dynamic_testing_task_g27/part_1_docs/testing_task_1.md

 def cards_total(self, cards):
   total
+  # Error..
+The 'total' variable above is not defined, it needs to = something..
+  # Or, to be pulled from a class, eg. 'cards.total', etc..
   for card in cards:
     total += card.value
     return "You have a total of" + total
+  # Error..
+The return above is missing a space, or could be better as an f string, set out as below..
+  # 'return (f"You have a total of {total}")

 ```